 From the Truth Home sponsorship page:

 Truth Home reopened its doors the beginning of the summer 2017, and serves as a home to our boys in Ongole[, many] with Cerebral Palsy.
 About half of our Truth Home boys attend school off-site, while the rest receive on-site tutoring and one-on-one physical therapy.
 Truth Home was originally one of SCH’s first homes, but was then closed as the majority of our children shifted to Faith Home – today, Truth Home has reopened to better accommodate the needs of our boys and young men.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
-Donation opportunities include child sponsors at any cost per month, from as low as $10/month.
+Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
-You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
+You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or become an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.

-*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.
+*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.

 You can also send gifts via Amazon India, make a one-time, general donation, pray if that is your calling, or volunteer at home or in India yourself by using these resources!